Cross-Validation with Antithetic Gaussian Randomization: Abstract

 \section{Abstract}

 We introduce a new cross-validation method based on an equicorrelated Gaussian randomization scheme.
-The method is well-suited for problems where sample splitting is infeasible, such as when data violate the assumption of independent and identical distribution.
-Even when sample splitting is possible, our method offers a computationally efficient alternative for estimating the prediction error, achieving comparable or even lower error than standard cross-validation in a few train-test repetitions.
+Our method is well-suited for problems where sample splitting is infeasible, either because the data violate the assumption of independent and identically distributed samples, or because there are insufficient samples to form representative train--test data pairs.
+In such problems, our method provides a simple, principled, and computationally efficient approach to estimating prediction error, often outperforming standard cross-validation while requiring only a small number of repetitions.

-Drawing inspiration from recent techniques like data-fission and data-thinning, our method constructs train-test data pairs using externally generated Gaussian randomization variables.
-The key innovation lies in a carefully designed correlation structure among the randomization variables, which we refer to as \emph{antithetic Gaussian randomization}.
-In theory, we show that this correlation is crucial in ensuring that the variance of our estimator remains bounded while allowing the bias to vanish.
-Through simulations on various data types and loss functions, we highlight the advantages of our antithetic Gaussian randomization scheme over both independent randomization and standard cross-validation, where the bias-variance tradeoff depends heavily on the number of folds.
+Drawing inspiration from recent splitting techniques like data fission and data thinning, our method constructs train--test data pairs using Gaussian randomization.
+Our main contribution is the introduction of an \emph{antithetic Gaussian randomization} scheme, involving a carefully designed correlation structure among the randomization variables.
+We show theoretically that this antithetic construction can eliminate the bias of cross-validation for a broad class of smooth prediction functions, without inflating variance.
+Through simulations across a range of data types and loss functions, we demonstrate that our estimator outperforms existing methods for prediction error estimation.